MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 The latest available release of the 1.0.x lineage of the stable channel of the Windows App SDK is version 1.0.3.
 1.0.x supports all stable channel features (see the **Features available by release channel** section in [Windows App SDK release channels](/windows/apps/windows-app-sdk/release-channels#features-available-by-release-channel)).

+### Version 1.0.4

+This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.0 release.

+#### Bug fixes

+- Fixed issue causing AppBars, when used as Page.TopAppBar or Page.BottomAppBar to not render on screen.
+- Fixed issue where apps with a package name of 12 characters or less that use a WinUI control from MUXControls.dll will immediately crash.
+For more information, see [issue 6360](https://github.com/microsoft/microsoft-ui-xaml/issues/6360) on GitHub.
+- Fixed touch input issues causing problems with keyboard shortcuts and other scenarios.
+For more information, see [issue 6291](https://github.com/microsoft/microsoft-ui-xaml/issues/6291) on GitHub.
+- Fixed issue causing apps packaged with MSIX or deployed as self-contained to fail to deploy.
+- Fixed issue causing apps to sometimes crash during a drag and drop operation.
+For more information see [issue 7002](https://github.com/microsoft/microsoft-ui-xaml/issues/7002) on GitHub.

 ### Version 1.0.3

 This is a servicing release of the Windows App SDK that includes critical bug fixes for the 1.0 release.